Vegetable Indian Curry

 In addition to being gluten-free, low carb/keto (minus the rice), this Vegetable Indian Curry is very low in fat and calories, plus there are health benefits.
 The turmeric is an anti-inflammatory and there are probiotics and protein in the Greek yogurt.
 Why wouldn’t you want to make this?

 One of the fun things about eating Indian food is the variety of other dishes you can serve for a buffet-type feast.
 I have so many other recipes like Curry Vegetable Basmati Rice, Indian Tomato Chutney and most importantly Naan Bread, it is so easy to make.
 There are more!
-You can browse all my recipes by clicking here > Indian Recipes
+You can browse all my recipes here Indian Recipes.

 So getting back to curry school.
 Adding the blend of spices is just a small part of getting the really good curry flavor.
 The spices themselves actually need to cook in oil to not only release their flavor, but take away the raw taste.